 WeBreak Hip-Hop Dance Company is a mobile based hip-hop dance company specialized in teaching breaking (breakdancing) to youth all across the Los Angeles and Orange County areas.
-Our main objectives are teaching the art of breaking to the youth while creating a fun and safe environment that encourages confidence and comradery among our students.
-We offer classes throughout various studios in the Southern California area as well as afterschool classes and private lessons/groups.
+Our main objectives are teaching the art of breaking to the youth while creating a fun and safe environment that encourages confidence and camaraderie among our students.
+We offer classes throughout various studios in the Southern California area as well as after school classes and private lessons/groups.
 We are also for hire for parties, special events, workshops and more!
 We look to offer the most professional experience possible through our well trained staff and our proven propitiatory teaching curriculum.
 We are currently teaching over 40 classes in close to a dozen cities with approximately 300+ students!
 We are committed to professionalism, integrity, training, creativity, and introducing urban dance to you and the members of your community for the empowerment of your community.
-So no matter your dance ability, race, ethnicity, soci-economic status, or physical condition, WeBreak has something to offer YOU!
+So no matter your dance ability, race, ethnicity, socioeconomic status, or physical condition, WeBreak has something to offer YOU!

 We Teach, We Serve, We Inspire, WeBreak!